9th August 2019 - 2 min read

 |Hong Leong Bank||6 August|

 As finance charges are only applied to those who do not pay their full statement balance before the due date, the new charging structure will not affect those who pay their credit card bills in full within the 20-day interest-free period.
 According to the banks, the change is being made to encourage cardholders to make full payment of their current balances by the due date.

-For more information, check your respective bank’s credit card terms and conditions and look for the clauses pertaining to financing charges.
+For more information, check your respective bank’s credit cardholder terms and conditions and look for the clauses pertaining to financing charges.